Reducing Occupational Accidents and Property Damage

 Dialogue between labor and management

 To evaluate and improve our risk management and countermeasures related to occupational health and safety, we attach greater importance to dialogue between labor and management.
-For example, Fuji Oil Co., Ltd. holds a monthly Safety and Health Committee meeting in accordance with the labor agreement, in order to discuss employees’ expectations and concerns regarding occupational health and safety.
+For example, Fuji Oil Co., Ltd. holds a monthly Safety and Health Committee meeting in accordance with the collective bargaining agreement, in order to discuss employees’ expectations and concerns regarding occupational health and safety.

 Acquisition of Management Certifications